Pines, Autumn, 2007

 I was just plain nuts during my first ten years as a painter.

-Most of you want to be great, your reason for reading this and other art blogs instead of watching TV.
+Most of you want to become great, your reason for reading this and other fine art blogs instead of watching TV.

 And I congratulate you.
 I admire your ambition.